Additive manufacturing (AM)

 For this purpose, we have internationally recognized core know-how in the following processes:

-• Laser-based powder bed fusion (also for the production of multi-material components) and
+Laser Beam Melting (also for the production of multi-material components)

 The future of additive manufacturing